 Collin County Criminal Lawyer

 The Wadas Law Office maintains a practice dedicated solely to providing superior representation in federal criminal cases, as well as Texas state charges.
-If you have been arrested or are under investigation for a criminal offense, you need a McKinney criminal lawyer with the experience, judgment, and expertise to effectively represent you.
+If you have been arrested or are under investigation for a criminal offense, you need a Collin County criminal lawyer with the experience, judgment, and expertise to effectively represent you.

 Derk Wadas is an experienced and respected attorney with decades of law practice experience in nearly every aspect of criminal law and procedure.
 Derk has been successfully practicing criminal law for twenty three years.
 He has been helping people avoid or minimize the harsh outcomes of the criminal justice system since 2005, after first spending six years as a prosecutor